CarlosIvan9/learning-langchain-book/highlights-notes.md

   * Create summaries of each chunk.
 Embed those summaries and add them to the vector store
   * Cluster summary embeddings.
 For each cluster, create a summary of the summaries.
 Embed that summary, and add it to the vector store
   * Generate a summary of all the cluster summaries.
 Embed that summary, and add it to the vector store.
+  * I think that depending of the data, it might sometimes be better to cluster wrt the closest chunks instead of wrt embeddings similarity (e.g. boardgame rules?)

 ### Tracking document changes